ericvicenti/OpenBook/ReadME.md

 # OpenBook

-A protocol over HTTP & HTTPS to submit and publish content, share feedback, and take content contributions.
+A protocol over HTTP and utilizing SSL to share content and send feedback

+### What is OpenBook

+OpenBook is an open protocol to share content with your friends, like HTTP or email, except with enhanced social features.
+Users can create their own host and make up their own rules, but most users will use a large provider who has gained some popularity.

+Some providers will allow complete control, while others will gain large userbases because they keep policies simple.
+All providers and users will have full access to all content on OpenBook.
+Just like the web, if you know the url, you can see it.
+But now, you have a way of identifying your friends and enemies.

+OpenBook if a very, very flexible protocol.
+You are not pidgeon-holed into a simple social design like twitter.
+OpenBook defines only the broadest characteristics that all social networks share.

 ### What OpenBook Defines

-* A method to browse OpenBook content
+* A method to browse public content.
+Content can contain rich text and links, and can be structured in a heirechal fashion using traditional paths

-* Content formatting, so each client can choose how to display it
+* A specific content format, so each client can choose how to display it to the user

-* A method to authenticate users with each-other
+* A method to authenticate users and providers with each-other

+  * In order to treat feedback and responses from that host specially

+  * In order to recognize content that comes from the same place

+  * In order to know when a host is managed by a super-host

-* A method for OpenBook responses to be sent to a page
+* A method for responses to be sent to a page across hosts

 * A method for positive/negitive feedback to be provided to a page about the OpenBook content it contains

-### What the Provider Defines
+### What the Providers & Users Define

+* The way OpenBook is displayed to the user

+* Features like 'friends' or 'saved content' which are both fancy ways of saving URLs or downloading another server's content

-* A user can interface with a provider in any way the provider chooses, although providers will commonly implement web front-ends
+* A provider can interface with it's users in any way it chooses, although providers will commonly implement web front-ends for their users

 * Providers should vary in content policies: